-2 International Studies introductory courses
+- International Studies introductory courses

-2 courses in one thematic subfield
+- courses in one thematic subfield

-4 courses in a second thematic subfield
+- courses in a second thematic subfield

-3 courses in area and civilization studies
+- courses in area and civilization studies

-1 elective in any field (subject to the program's

-foreign language requirement)

-1 BA Thesis Seminar Autumn (INST 29800)
+- Autumn BA Thesis Seminar (INST 29800)

-13
+- Winter BA Thesis Seminar (INST 29801)

 Honors.
 On the basis of a recommendation from the faculty adviser, students with an overall GPA of 3.0 or higher and a GPA of 3.5 or higher in the major will be considered for honors.
 For award of honors, the BA thesis must be judged "high pass" by the faculty thesis adviser.